Studio Two, EMI Studios, Abbey Road

-The Beatles recorded two more takes of Strawberry Fields Forever, numbered 5 and 6, during this 2.30-8pm session.
+The Beatles recorded two more takes of ‘Strawberry Fields Forever’, numbered 5 and 6, during this 2.30-8pm session.

 The Beatles used the same arrangement as the previous day’s session, with a rhythm track featuring Paul McCartney on Mellotron, John Lennon and George Harrison on electric guitars, and Ringo Starr on drums.

 Take 6 was a strong performance with an extended coda.
 Lennon added slowed down vocals and McCartney recorded a bass guitar part, and a reduction mix was made to free up two tracks on the tape.
-This mix became take 7.
+This mix became known as take 7.

 The group later remade the song, but the first minute of take 7 was eventually incorporated into the final release.
 The full version from this day was included on the 2017 super deluxe box set and double-CD editions of Sgt Pepper’s Lonely Hearts Club Band.